A Survey on Deep Neural Network Pruning-Taxonomy, Comparison, Analysis, and Recommendations: When to Prune

 \subsection{Pruning Before Training}

-Pruning Before Training (\textbf{PBT}), also called foresight pruning \cite{wang2020picking} or pruning at initialization \cite{lee2019snip,tanaka2020pruning}, represents a class of pruning methods that use randomly initialized weights for pruning the network.
-The principal motivation of PBT methods is to eliminate the cost of pretraining.
-Without loss of generality, we define a neural network as a function $f(\mathbf{x};\mathbf{w}\odot \mathbf{m})$.
-The mask $\mathbf{m}$ is used for pruning initialized weights $\mathbf{w}_{0}$ sampled from a specific initialization distribution.
-After pruning, the network $f(\mathbf{x};\mathbf{w}_{0} \odot \mathbf{m}^{'})$ is trained to converge $f(\mathbf{x};\mathbf{w}_{T} \odot \mathbf{m}^{'})$ after $T$ epochs, where $\mathbf{m}^{'}$ indicates the sparsity results after pruning.
+Pruning Before Training (\textbf{PBT}) (as shown in Table~\ref{tab:puning-at-initialization}), also called foresight pruning \cite{wang2020picking} or pruning at initialization \cite{lee2019snip,tanaka2020pruning}, represents a class of pruning methods that use randomly initialized weights for pruning the network.
+The principal motivation of PBT methods is to eliminate the cost of pre-training.
+Without loss of generality, we define a neural network as a function $f(\mathbf{x};W\odot M)$.
+The mask $M$ is used for pruning initialized weights $W_{0}$ sampled from a specific initialization distribution.
+After pruning, the network $f(\mathbf{x};W_{0} \odot M^{'})$ is trained to converge to $f(\mathbf{x};W_{t} \odot M^{'})$ after $t$ epochs, where $M^{'}$ indicates the sparsity after pruning.

-PBT usually follows the two-step stages: directly prunes untrained dense network based on a specific criterion and then trains the sparse network to convergence for high performance, as illustrated in Fig.~\ref{fig:pruning-pipelines} (a).
-The second step is related to static sparse training \cite{liu2022unreasonable} that aims to train a sparse network with a fixed sparse pattern during training.
-Since avoiding the time-consuming pretraining process, PBT methods bring the same gains at training and inference time.
+PBT usually follows two steps: directly prunes untrained dense network based on a specific criterion and then trains the sparse network to convergence for high performance, as illustrated in Fig.~\ref{fig:pruning-pipelines-red} (a).
+The second step is related to static sparse training \cite{liu2022unreasonable} that aims to train a sparse network with a fixed sparse pattern.
+By avoiding the time-consuming pre-training process, PBT methods achieve the gains at training and inference time.